jimwheaton/statapi/README.md

 This was built using .NET Core which is cross platform, however it's using SQL Server as the DB and the DB scripts as written may not run on a different DB platform.

-To review the code, I recommend downloading Visual Studio Code (https://code.visualstudio.com/).
+To review the code, I recommend downloading [Visual Studio Code](https://code.visualstudio.com/).
 It's cross platform and will make it easier to review C# code.
 Once installed, you will need to install a C# language extension.
-Follow the instructions here (https://code.visualstudio.com/docs/languages/csharp).
+Follow the instructions [here](https://code.visualstudio.com/docs/languages/csharp).

 ## Project overview
 This is the api that the client app connects to.
-It is built using ASP.NET Core (https://github.com/aspnet/Home) and connects to a SQL Server Express database.
+It is built using [ASP.NET Core](https://github.com/aspnet/Home) and connects to a SQL Server Express database.

 ### General project structure
 There are 4 folders in this project: